srinisprojects77/ML_linear_regression_BikeSharing/README.md

 - **Provide general information about your project here.**
   As described above, the third party analyze the data uses a ML Linear Regression model to asses the productivity of bike usage and means identify the identifiers which impact the bike share usage of a customer
 - **What is the background of your project?**
-  Analyse the bikeshare system data with different parameters using ML Linear Regression.I
+- Analyse the bikeshare system data with different parameters using ML Linear Regression.
+Total of Casual and registered which is mentioned in 'Cnt' in the data is used as Target variable in this project.
   - It consists of Data cleaning, mapping, single Linear model testing.
 Supervised ML model is created and used the Linear regression method for model building.
   - Dummy are variables created (n-1) for season parameter (fall, spring, winter and summer).Casual and registered columns removed since cnt showing the total of these 2 variables.
 Explained the EDA (Univariate, Bivariate Analysis).
 Training and test model developed for both single linear model and multi linear model as well.
   - Feature selection done based RFE (Automated) and Manual (p-value, VIF).